Imeanbusiness/CustCalc-Mobile/README.md

 Base files:

-Calc.png, CustomCalculator - Mobile.html, Manual.html, WebBack.png
+CustomCalculator - Mobile.html

 DO NOT DELETE THESE FILES.
 They are required to run the program

-Total size: 885 kb
+Total size: 7.6 kb

-Version: 1.1.0
+Version: 1.2.0

 ## Description

 A customizable calculator for mobile!
-This calculator web based application has customizable feautres, such as background pictures and customized colors!
+This calculator web based application has customizable feautres, such as background colors and customized colors!
 This calculator comes with basic features, such as basic numbers, operations, trig functions and basic exponents.
-THis version was specifically made for mobile devices.
+This version was specifically made for mobile devices.

 ## Download instructions

-1: Click [here](https://github.com/Imeanbusiness/CustCalc-Mobile/archive/refs/tags/1.1.0.zip) to download (zipped) files
+1: Click [here](https://github.com/Imeanbusiness/CustCalc-Mobile/archive/refs/tags/CC.zip) to download (zipped) files

 2: Open and right click, then click "extract all"